Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) must not be present while the matter is being considered at the meeting; and

-   2. must not vote on the matter.
+   b) must not vote on the matter.

 > **Note** Under section 81(3) of the Act, if there are insufficient Committee members to form a quorum because a Committee member who has a material personal interest is disqualified from voting on a matter, a general meeting may be called to deal with the matter.